8 Dermatologist-Approved Tips To Help An Oily T-Zone (Without Overdrying It!)

 We know that those with oily skin don't need to shy away from oils, sure.
 (Feel free to use a light, noncomedogenic option if you fancy!)
 However, we may not give the same advice when it comes to your makeup bag.
 In this case, it's likely too much oil and usually not the good-for-skin kinds.
 "Oil-free and mineral-based makeup is often most gentle and tolerable for combination skin,” says Farber.

 When we are stressed, our bodies release a hormone called cortisol.
 There are biologically sound reasons for this; however, the hormone also triggers your pores to produce more oil.
 (Oil actually gives our bodies a layer of protection—it's why it's a vital part of our skin barrier function.)
 High cortisol levels trigger a chain of reactions in the body including activating sebocytes, the cells that produce sebum.
-Too much sebum has been directly linked to acne.
+Too much sebum has been directly linked to acne1.

 Watch your cycle.

 You know how you may get a bit oilier or break out more right before your period?
 Well, there are real hormonal reasons for that. "[During this time] there is a surge in luteinizing hormone (LH), which not only harkens a rise in progesterone, but testosterone peaks too, and these two hormones both contribute to increased sebaceous gland activity and oilier skin including an oily scalp and greasy hair," says board-certified dermatologist Keira Barr, M.D.